Highway closed, massive swells batter Hawke's Bay coast

-Flooding and massive swells are posing fresh threats in Hawke's Bay on Thursday morning.
+"Surface flooding and slips are also possible and driving conditions may be hazardous."

-State Highway 2 is closed between Napier and Wairoa as heavy rain causes flooding and slips.
+State Highway 2 remained closed between Napier and Wairoa as heavy rain causes flooding and slips.

 A Waka Kotahi statement informed motorists the road was likely to remain closed for a significant amount of time.